pokemongo-dev-contrib/pokemongo-json-pokedex/samples/01_simple_translations/README.md

 # Prints all avatar-customization in Spanish
 npm start -- "es-ES" "avatar-customization"

-# Prints all avatar-customization in Spanish
+# Prints all moves in Spanish
 npm start -- "zh-TW" "move"

 ```